susalulmumaO12/cppMiniPrograms/Brainy_Warrior/README.md

 - [ ] Make TUI, using ncurses possibly.
 - [ ] Optimize time complexity of computer playing
 - [X] Implement levels with wizard (above 5 on the original game website)
-- [ ] Track score for players based on name, and number of steps
+- [X] Track score for players based on name, and number of steps
+- [ ] Print scores and stats
+- [ ] Main-menu
 - [ ] Improve the experience on the console

 ## Old Looks